Mukulsharnagat01/TEXTOPIA1/README.md

 For support, open an issue on GitHub or contact the maintainers. -->

-## Acknowledgments
+## 📱Acknowledgments

-- Built with React and modern web technologies
+- Built with React and Vite for speed and efficiency
+- Real-time capabilities powered by Firebase
 - Inspired by popular chat applications
 - Created by Mukul Sharnagat